A Natural Adaptive Process for Collective Decision-Making: Introduction

 \emph{Preference elicitation}: Eliciting pairwise preferences on an as-needed basis has several advantages.
-First, it spares the voters from having to rank-order all alternatives at once.
+First, it spares the voters from the cognitive burden of having to rank-order all alternatives at once.
 If the number of voters is large, it may well be possible that the urn process yields satisfying results without ever querying some of the voters.
-Secondly, rather than submitting a complete ranking of all alternatives to a trusted authority, voters only reveal their preferences by making pairwise choices from time to time.\footnote{Privacy can be further increased by letting voters draw their balls privately, announce the winner, put two balls of the same color back into the urn, without revealing the original color of the losing ball.
+Secondly, rather than submitting a complete ranking of all alternatives to a trusted authority, voters only reveal their preferences by making pairwise choices from time to time.\footnote{Privacy can be further increased by letting voters draw their balls privately, announce the winner, and put two balls of the same color back into the urn, without revealing the original color of the losing ball.
 Alternatively, the voters' preferences can be protected completely by letting the voter publicly draw both balls, make one copy of each ball, and let her privately put back two balls of her choice.
-The drawing of winners can be arranged separately and at a slower pace, if desired.}
+The collective decision in each round can then be made by drawing a random ball from the urn. }

-\emph{Verifiability}: Previously, the deployment of maximal lotteries required that a central authority collects the preferences of all voters, computes a maximal lottery via linear programming, and instantiates the lottery in some user-verifiable way.
-The urn process makes it possible to achieve these goals using a simple physical device.
+\emph{Verifiability}: Previously, the deployment of maximal lotteries required that a central authority collects the preferences of all voters, computes a maximal lottery by solving a linear program, and instantiates the lottery in some user-verifiable way.
+The urn process allows to achieve these goals via a simple physical device.

 \emph{Flexibility}: The urn process is oblivious to changes in the voters' preferences, the set of voters as well as the set of alternatives.
 Everything that has happened up to the current round is irrelevant.
 Since the process converges from any initial configuration, it will keep ``walking in the right direction'' (towards a maximal lottery of the current preference profile).
+If the preferences change slowly in the sense that only a small fraction of voters changes their preferences from one round to the next, collective choices will thus be made according to a maximal lottery for the current preferences in most rounds.
+This includes the case when the distribution of preferences converges.